Skip to content Skip to footer

 1 : Visit Fort Vancouver National Historic Site [2 hrs]

-Explore the history of the area at this former fur trading post turned military fort.
-Learn about the Hudson’s Bay Company and the impact of European settlement on the region.
-Walk through the reconstructed buildings and gardens to get a glimpse of life in the 19th century.
+Explore the rich history of the area at this reconstructed 19th-century fur trading post.
+Learn about the Hudson’s Bay Company, the Pacific Northwest, and the legacy of the indigenous peoples of the region.
+Walk through the historic buildings and interact with costumed interpreters to get a feel for life in the 1800s.

-5 : Shop and dine at Vancouver Waterfront [2 hrs]
+4 : Shop and dine in Uptown Village [2 hrs]

 Background Info